 - Class Risk;

 - Currency Fluctuation/Exchange Rate Variations Risk;

 - Cyber Security Risk;

 - Depositary Receipts Risk;

 - Derivative Risk;

 - Equity Securities Risk;

 - Foreign Securities Risk;

 - Forward Contracts Risk;

 - Futures Contracts Risk;

-- Short Selling Risk; - Stock Connect Risk and
+- Large Redemption Risk;

-Regulatory Risk;
+- Liquidity Risk;

-Liquidity Risk; Market Risk;
+- Market Risk;

-Portfolio Management Risk;
+- Portfolio Management Risk;

-Securities Lending, Repurchase and

-Portfolio Turnover Risk;
+- Portfolio Turnover Risk;

+- Regulatory Risk;

-Reverse Repurchase Risk;
+- Securities Lending, Repurchase and Reverse Repurchase Risk;

+- Short Selling Risk;

+- Stock Connect Risk and

-Tax Risk.
+- Tax Risk.

-Large Redemption Risk;

-On May 31, 2022, two (2) Unitholders each held Units representing more than 10% of the net asset value of the Fund (approximately 39.3% of the net asset value of the Fund).
-Accordingly, the Fund also has Large Redemption Risk, as described under "What Are the Risks of Investing in a Mutual Fund? - Large Redemption Risk" on page 63 of this Simplified Prospectus.
+On May 31, 2023, two (2) Unitholders held Units representing more than 10% of the net asset value of the Fund (approximately 39.0% of the net asset value of the Fund).
+Accordingly, the Fund also has Large Redemption Risk, as described under "What Are the Risks of Investing in a Mutual Fund? - Large Redemption Risk" in this Simplified Prospectus.

 We have classified this Fund's risk level as medium.
-See "Investment Risk Classification Methodology" on page 91 of this Simplified Prospectus for a description of how the Manager determined the classification for this Fund's risk tolerance level.
+See "Investment Risk Classification Methodology" of this Simplified Prospectus for a description of how the Manager determined the classification for this Fund's risk tolerance level.